 Dr. Iva Ivanova

 My research aims to advance the understanding of how people produce, comprehend and communicate through language, with a special focus on bilingual individuals.
 Producing and understanding language seems effortless for most of us, yet involves a complex host of processes and mechanisms, which are even more complex for individuals speaking more than one language.
 I study these processes and mechanisms with a range of behavioral methodologies.
 My research has examined how bilinguals retrieve the words they need to speak, how they control their two languages to prevent saying words in the wrong language, and how the two languages of bilinguals decline in Alzheimer’s Disease.
-My work also investigates how and why we mimic the words and sentence structures of our conversational partners in dialogue, how we are able to understand ungrammatical utterances, and how working memory is involved in speaking.
+My current work investigates how and why we mimic the words and sentence structures of our conversational partners in dialogue, how we are able to understand ungrammatical utterances, and how working memory is involved in speaking.
 These issues are relevant for devising successful therapies for language-impaired individuals in their first and second language, as well as for educational programs for improving language and communication skills.

 Ivanova, I., & Ferreira, V.S. (in press).
 The role of working memory for syntactic formulation in language production.
 Journal of Experimental Psychology: Learning, Memory and Cognition.